-5.5 Project
+5.10 Project

-- 5.5.1 Each student shall undertake a Project in the final semester. - 5.5.2 The Head of the Department shall assign a Research Supervisor to the student. - 5.5.3 The Research Supervisor shall assign a topic for research and monitor the progress of the student periodically. - 5.5.4 Students who wish to undertake project work in recognised institutions/industry shall obtain prior permission from the University.
-The
+- 5.10.1 Each student shall undertake a Project in the final semester. - 5.10.2 The Head of the Department shall assign a Project Supervisor to the student. - 5.10.3 The Project Supervisor shall assign a topic for the project and monitor the progress of the student periodically. - 5.10.4 Students who wish to undertake project work in recognised institutions/industry shall obtain prior permission from the University.
+The Project Supervisor will be from the host institute, while the Co-Supervisor shall be a faculty in the parent department.

-Research Supervisor will be from the host institute, while the Co-Supervisor shall be a faculty in the parent department.
+5.11 Value Added Courses (VACs)

-5.6 Value added Courses (VACs)
+- 5.11.1 Students may also opt to take Value Added Courses beyond the minimum credits required for the award of the Degree.
+VACs are outside the normal credit paradigm. - 5.11.2 VACs enhance the students' employability and life skills.
+VACs are listed on the University website and in the Handbook on Interdepartmental Electives and VACs. - 5.11.3 Each VAC carries 2 credits with 30 hours of instruction, of which 60% (18 hours) shall be Theory and 40% (12 hours) Practical. - 5.11.4 Classes for VACs are conducted beyond the regular class hours and preferably in the VIII and IX Semesters.

-- 5.6.1 Students may also opt to take Value added Courses beyond the minimum credits required for award of the Degree.
-VACs are outside the normal credit paradigm. - 5.6.2 These courses impart employable and life skills.
-VACs are listed in the University website and in the Handbook on Interdepartmental Electives and VACs. - 5.6.3 Each VAC carries 2 credits with 30 hours of instruction, of which 60% (18 hours) shall be Theory and 40% (12 hours) Practical. - 5.6.4 Classes for a VAC are conducted beyond the regular class hours and preferably in the II and III Semesters.
+5.12 Online Courses

-5.7 Online Courses
+5.12.1 The Heads of Departments shall facilitate enrolment of students in Massive Open Online Courses (MOOCs) platform such as SWAYAM to provide academic flexibility and enhance the academic career of students.

-- 5.7.1 The Heads of Departments shall facilitate enrolment of students in Massive Open Online Courses (MOOCs) platform such as SWAYAM to provide academic flexibility and enhance the academic career of students. - 5.7.2 Students who successfully complete a course in the MOOCs platform shall be exempted from one elective course of the programme.
+5.11.2 Students who successfully complete a course in the MOOC platform shall be exempted from one elective course of the programme.

-5.8 Credit Distribution
+5.12 Credit Distribution